aghozlane/gisaid-curation/README.md

 	git pull

+## How to install it

+To install the software, and being able to call it from anywhere in your folders:

+	pip3 install -e .

-## How to use it
+## How to run it

-I advise to always update the soft before using it, in case some modifications were done:
+I advise to always update the soft before using it, in case some modifications were done (which could be very often for this new-born software until it is more stable).
+For that, go to `gisaid-curation` folder, and type:

 	git pull

-Then run it:
+To run the script, use:

-	./data_curation.py -f 'path to metadata xls file'
+	gisaid_curation -f 'path to metadata xls file'

 ## What it does